What should I know about safe drugs to take for a cold or flu (influenza) if you have diabetes?

 How can I help prevent infections?

 Getting the yearly seasonal flu vaccine is the best way for people with diabetes to prevent the flu and its complications.
-Other practices to help prevent colds or the flu include avoiding contact with those who are ill and frequent handwashing, especially before meals or touching your face.
+Other practices to help prevent colds or the flu include avoiding contact with those who are ill and washing the hands frequently, especially before meals or touching your face.